• ISSN 1008-505X

 • CN 11-3996/S

-The effects and influence factors of slow and controlled release nitrogen fertilizer on wheat yield increase and N2O emission reduction in China
+Effects and influencing factors of slow- and controlled-release nitrogen fertilizers on wheat yield enhancement and N2O emission reduction in China

 • 摘要: